Frequently Asked Questions

 What is it?

-The Visica® Procedure is a minimally invasive cryoablation procedure for the treatment of early stage breast cancer.
+The Visica® Procedure is a minimally invasive cryoablation procedure for the treatment of breast disease.
 The Visica® 2 Treatment System is an image-guided device that freezes the tumor, thereby destroying it and preventing regrowth.
 This breast-conserving technique offers patients a non-surgical alternative to lumpectomy and is available at participating breast centers nationwide.

 What is cryoablation?